 Perhaps most worrying, however, are the listings for puppies.
 Pets are always a careful purchase, and much more meaningful to the couples that get them for Valentine’s Day than consumer products.
-Out of the 250 listings for puppy purchases that Besedo reviewed in January and February, 25% were found to be scams.
+Of the 250 listings for puppy purchases that Besedo reviewed in January and February, 25% were scams.

 How to protect your users during Lockdown on Valentine’s Day and beyond?

 In our experience, Valentine’s Day scams start picking up 2-3 weeks before the 14th of February and taper off on the day.

 While many of the items targeted by scammers during the Valentine’s period overlap with goods they’d generally use to prey on unsuspecting victims, there are things you can do to increase security for users under the duration of the event.